Yelp/yelp-api/README.md

 For complete documentation and instructions on how to authenticate visit the [developer site](https://www.yelp.com/developers).

+For problems with the API, the samples, or just questions, please open an issue on this project.

 ## Clientlibs

 ### Official

+#### iOS
+The official iOS client library is [yelp-ios](https://github.com/Yelp/yelp-ios).

 #### Android
 The official Android client library is [yelp-android](https://github.com/yelp/yelp-android) and will help integrate Yelp with Android phones.